genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

     * instrumentDetails - this represents a row from the table or view
     * parameters - this a GenesisSet which holds the parameters that are passed on the request.
 The parameters can be accessed by using the GenesisSet getters to access named parameters.

-In this contrived example below the where block filters rows that are not equal to "ALLL3" and the request parameter "ALTERNATE_TYPE" is either "RIC" or "BLOOMBERG".
+In this contrived example below, the where block filters rows  hose instrumentCode is not equal to "ALLL3" and the request parameter "ALTERNATE_TYPE" is either "RIC" or "BLOOMBERG".
+The row parameter represents the rows returned from the table or view definined at the top of the requestReply definition, in this case INSTRUMENT_DETAILS.

 ```kotlin